AlgoTradingHub/theplatform-book/source/verbs/amendsdmends/trdmend.md

 # Triadic . (dmend)

-Applies a monadic verb to a certain value.
+Applies a monаdic verb to a certain vаlue.

 **Syntax:** ```.[x;y;z]```

-where `z` is a monadic verb to be applied and `x` is a structure to be indexed in depth with a vector index `y`.
+where `z` is a monаdic verb to be applied and `x` is a structure to be indexed in depth with a vector index `y`.

 ```o
 o)l:(1 2 3;4 5 6); .[l;0 1;{x+1}]